binbashburns/binbashburns/README.md

 [![Website](https://img.shields.io/badge/Website-binbashburns.com-mediumslateblue?style=flat)](https://binbashburns.com)
 [![GitHub](https://img.shields.io/badge/GitHub-mediumorchid?style=flat)](https://github.com/binbashburns)

 I’m a DevSecOps engineer and cloud security practitioner who builds secure, automated infrastructure across AWS, Azure, and Kubernetes environments.
-Most of my work sits in-between cloud-native engineering and cybersecurity, where I focus on identity, hardened CI/CD pipelines, and GitOps-driven deployments.
-I work with Terraform, Helm, GitHub Actions, and containerized workloads to create systems that are consistent, scalable, and observable.
-Outside of cloud, I spend time in the ICS/OT world building hands-on PLC labs, analyzing Modbus/TCP traffic, and experimenting with OT.
+Most of my work lives at the boundary between cloud engineering and security, where I focus on identity, hardened CI/CD pipelines, and GitOps-driven deployments.
+I enjoy building systems that others can use, learn from, and extend, especially when they help people feel more capable and less intimidated by complex tooling.

 ## What I Do

 ### DevSecOps / Cloud Engineering
 I design and secure cloud-native infrastructure using Kubernetes, Helm, Terraform, GitHub Actions, and AWS/Azure services.
-Most of my work centers on identity modernization, GitOps workflows, and hardening CI/CD pipelines.
+My work centers on identity modernization, GitOps workflows, and embedding security controls into existing SDLC pipelines.

 ### ICS/OT Cybersecurity
 I build and test industrial control system environments using PLCs, Arduino Opta hardware, Modbus/TCP, and custom HMI tooling.
-My projects blend cloud-native monitoring with OT network defense, aiming to make industrial environments more transparent and testable.
+My projects aim to make OT environments more transparent, testable, and defensible.

 ### Software and Automation Projects
 I am currently a student at CodeYou, learning C#.
 I'm developing several C# tools that support penetration testing workflows, reporting, and time management as part of my software engineering program.